RhinoHealth/user-resources/tutorials/1_Advanced/1_Data_Engineering/0_intro_to_data_engineering/Tutorial_8_Rhino_MCP/README.md

 Once connected, try these prompts to confirm everything is working:

 ```
-"Who am I on Rhino Health?"        → confirms identity and permissions
+"Who am I on Rhino FCP?"        → confirms identity and permissions
 "List my projects"                  → shows accessible projects
 "What datasets are in [project]?"   → explores a specific project
 ```